 I approach plant photography both as a botanist and from an interest in the pictorial qualities of photographic images as such.
 As a botanist, my interest is in recording the features of the plants - flowers, vegetative parts, overall structure and immediate habitat - and especially those features that are critical to identification.
 But close-up photographs of plants or plant communities in their immediate space - with their often strong local colour and contrasts, the geometrical forms for their flowers and foliage, and with the "shallow space" of their immediate surroundings - also lend themselves to compositions with pleasing abstract qualities.
 This aspect of plant photography is of as much interest to me as the botanical, and so I go to lengths to crop and to manage aspects of the photographs to maximise these qualities - whilst avoiding unnatural effects.
 It is also the reason why I rarely take photos of plants with distant backgrounds.
 So I hope these photographs will be of use and interest to botanists and those with a general interest in Alpine flora, and attractive to those with an eye for the aesthetic qualities of the images themselves.

-Most of the photographs in this collection were taken using a Canon EOS 70D - all of these dating from 2015-2016.
+Most of the photographs in this collection were taken using either a Canon EOS 70D (2015-2016) or EOS 80D (2017 onwards).
 There are a few photographs taken using either a Canon Powershot SX50HS or SX60HS dating from 2013-2015.
 In 2016 I also carried the very good Canon Powershot G9X compact camera, and so there are several photographs using this camera as well.

 With the Canon EOS I always use my Vanguard Alta Pro 254CT Carbon Fibre Tripod.
 This is quite light and compact to carry and can hold the camera firmly even on steep ground and at any angle, including upside-down at ground level hanging below the tripod.